Victoras2007/PlayerGoalPrediction/README.md

 **Model:**
-Model is trained using regression techniques and proper evaluating methods
+Model is trained using regression techniques and proper evaluating methods.

 **Dataset:**
 Used data from: Kaggle and FBref